Entire home

 Russellville

 Located in Russellville, this holiday home is in the city centre.
-The area's natural beauty can be seen at Baker Natural Area and Lake Malone, while Shaker Museum and Octagon Hall Museum are cultural highlights.
-Kayaking and waterskiing offer great chances to get out on the surrounding water, or you can seek out an adventure with hiking/biking trails and cave exploring nearby.
+While the natural beauty of Baker Natural Area and Alumni Park can be enjoyed by anyone, those looking for an activity can head to Rolling Hills Golf Course.
+Kayaking and waterskiing offer great chances to get out on the surrounding water, or you can seek out an adventure with horse riding and cycling nearby.

 What's nearby